elllot/Algorithms/README.md

 # Algorithms
-Practicing Algorithms through Leetcode.
+Practicing Algorithms.
 Mostly using Python as I'm learning Python for ML